 For example, in the last chapter, Martin tells the story of Mogenon’s family.

 A family of stealth marketers who move into an upper-middle neighbourhood.

 The purpose of this multi-dollar experiment was to test the seductive power of word-of-mouth marketing.

 How to read Body Language?

-Joe Navarro is an ex-FBI counterintelligence officer and in this book, he explains how to read people and decode their behaviour.
+Joe Navarro is an ex-FBI counterintelligence officer and in this book, he explains how to read people and decode their behavior.